Myositis

 The trouble with steroids is that people with myositis have to take very high doses for a long time.
 “You’re talking about 60 to 80 milligrams of steroid tapered over six to twelve months.
 That leads to significant side effects, including bone and muscle-mass loss, diabetes, mood changes, and effects on cholesterol and the heart,” says Dr. Aggarwal.
 “That’s why we try to limit steroids as much as we can.”

-Along with steroids or, sometimes instead of them, people with polymyositis, dermatomyositis, necrotizing myopathy, and juvenile myositis may also take an immunosuppressant drug, such as methotrexate, mycophenolate, or azathioprine, among others, to inhibit the immune system.
-These drugs come with their own side effects (such as nausea, headaches, and effects on liver function) and they may lower your resistance to infections.
+Along with steroids or, sometimes instead of them, people with PM, DM, IMNM, and NM may also take an immunosuppressant drug, such as methotrexate, azathioprine, mycophenolate mofetil, cyclosporine, tacrolimus, cyclophosphamide, or hydroxychloroquine, among others, to inhibit the immune system.
+These drugs come with their own side effects (such as nausea, headaches, and effects on liver function), and they may lower your resistance to infections.

 “The goal here is to make the disease go into remission or get to minimal disease activity, which means minimal rash or muscle weakness or pain that can be controlled with medications.
 For the patients who do get better, they are able to go back to about 90 percent of their baseline,” explains Dr. Aggarwal.
 Complete remission is rare, he notes — only about 10 to 20 percent of patients experience that (your autoantibodies can reveal if you’ll be among them).